wp-plugins/twitter-blackbird-pie/readme.txt

 1. Example output.
 See it in action at http://themergency.com/twitter-blackbird-pie-wordpress-plugin/
 2. Use the tinyMCE editor custom blackbirb button to embed your tweet
 3. Search someone's twitter timeline to pick which tweet to embed
+4. Tweets look pretty from RSS readers now :)

 == Changelog ==

+= 0.4 =
+* Fixed tweets in RSS feeds!!!
+They now look great!
+* create a custom filter that you can now use to override the HTML of the embedded tweet 'bbp_create_tweet'
+* only the data that is used to display the tweet is saved, not the whole json response from the twitter API
+* most styles moved to be inline.
+Hopefully this will solve the RSS fee issues
+* tweet and user links now point to the new hashbang (#!) urls
+* extensive code cleanup with some help from #plugindevbook
+* refactored the tweet output HTML completely!

 = 0.3.7 =
 * Fixed bug in tinyMCE button search where the wrong tweet ID was being inserted